 We also ask your vigilance.
 If you see suspicious or questionable behavior within the Salem sphere of responsibility, please immediately contact one of us or any person of responsibility about your concerns.

 One final thought.
 We still believe as we always have, that gymnastics is a fabulous sport for girls & boys to take part in.
 It builds strength in body, mind and spirit, teaching children to face their fears and never give up.
-Last week we saw that strength again and again in the young women as they faced their abuser.
+Last week we saw that strength again and again in the young women as they faced their abuser in court.
 It was inspiring.

 We love our jobs, we love our sport, and we want to be sure every child and parent is safe here.
 Thank you for placing your confidence in Salem Gymnastics & Swim!